syl3r86/roll20npcimporter/README.md

+---
+This module is not working at the moment and needs a complete rewrite.
+I don't plan to do that at the Moment, but that might change.
+---

 # Roll20 NPC Importer, for 5e
 A module for FoundryVTT, used to import DND5e NPC sheets from the popular Roll20 application.
 Only works for 5e NPC characters that use the OGL or Shaped sheet version.